rexapex/AFK-AutoClicker/README.md

 Download the file Executable/AutoClicker.exe
 The application does not need to be instatlled, simply run AutoClicker.exe to start the auto clicker.

+The first time the auto clicker is started, the setup window will open.
-On startup, the application is added to the system tray.
-To setup the application, left click on the icon in the system tray.
+After the first time, the app is added to the system tray on startup.
+To open the setup window, left click on the icon in the system tray.

 Change the exe path to path of the executable file (.exe) of the application you wish to send input to.
 E.g. for MineCraft, set exe path to "Minecraft\runtime\jre-x64\bin\javaw.exe" within your MineCraft installation.